 ‘Sir…Ma’am.
 We are very sorry for your loss.
 Is there anything we can do to help?
 Anyone you need called?’
 The officer had genuine sympathy in his voice.

 David raised his hand to the cops.
 ‘No, you’ve done enough as it is.
 Thank you.
 I will handle it from here.
 If there is nothing else gentlemen…Philip will see you down.
 Thank you.’
-David nodded once to their Butler before burying his head into his head into his wife’s shoulder.
+David nodded once to their Butler before burying his head into his wife’s shoulder.